 • Furnace won’t turn off

-• Is your thermostat set right?
+• Is your thermostat set correctly?
 Make sure it’s on “heat,” “auto” and that your desired temperature is greater than the room’s current temperature.
-If you use a programmable thermostat, make sure it has fresh batteries.
+If you use a programmable thermostat, make sure it has new batteries.

 • Is the furnace switch off?
-Your furnace has a power switch located on or near it.
+Your furnace has a power switch located on or close to it.
 Because this switch looks like a light switch, it’s easy to unintentionally turn it off.
-If it was off, it might take your furnace a few minutes to turn on.
+If it was off, it might take your furnace a few minutes to start.

 Estimated Repair Cost